Avery Corman: Career

 After graduating college, Corman worked in magazine publishing, then became a freelance writer of educational films and humor articles.
 He then began writing novels.

 Corman is the author of the novels Oh, God!
 (1971), the basis for the 1977 film; The Bust-Out King (1977); Kramer Versus Kramer (1977), adapted into the Academy Award-winning 1979 film; The Old Neighborhood (1980); 50 (1987); Prized Possessions (1991); The Big Hype (1992); A Perfect Divorce (2004); and The Boyfriend from Hell (2006).
 He is the author of a memoir, My Old Neighborhood Remembered (2014).
 He also wrote the text for Bark in the Park!
 Poems for Dog Lovers (2019), a children's picture book.

 Critic Stefan Kanfer wrote in Time of Corman's novel 50: "Avery Corman has a literary gift for dialogue and predicament.
 Sealed in a time capsule, 50 could tell future generations more about contemporary middle-aged mores than a library of sociological theses."
 The combination of the novel Kramer Versus Kramer and the film changed the attitude of the public and the courts about divorce and custody in the US and internationally.
 Greg Ferrara, on Turner Classic Movies' web site, wrote: "His story would explode accepted views on custody and parenting...Kramer vs. Kramer didn't just set box office records for family drama, it changed the very way people thought about divorce, family and child custody."

 Corman has authored articles and essays in several publications, including The New York Times.

 After seeing a 2010 stage adaptation of Kramer vs. Kramer in Paris written by Didier Caron and Stephane Boutet, Corman wrote his own play based on his novel.
-The stage adaptation of Kramer Versus Kramer by Corman was produced in Greece, Hungary, Italy, and the Netherlands in 2012.
+The stage adaptation of Kramer vs. Kramer by Corman was produced in Greece, Hungary, Italy, and the Netherlands in 2012.
+There have been subsequent productions in Slovakia, The Czech Republic, China, and Estonia.